mistifikatorcat/web_project_4/README.md

 - Grid
 - Javascript
 - Adaptive design

+**What's New:**

+- Now you can like pictures
+- Pictures can be added
+- Pictures could be deleted
+- Can't look through the small card?
+Not a problem with an imageviewer.
+Just click on it and the picture will be shown in full-size!

   **Plans to improve:**
+  - Refactoring and cleaning up the code
-  - Do not forget to write readme
+  - Do not forget to update readme
   - Less bugs
   - More cool features
   - Do not forget to delete unnecessary comments